 The Collection includes items of weaponry and ammunition from this period.

 Are you looking for a museum experience which recounts the history of a coastal community through presentation of significant artefacts and related audio-visual displays?
-Then you’ll be pleasantly surprised after you visit the Old Courthouse Museum in Batemans Bay.
+Then you’ll be pleasantly surprised after you visit the Batemans Bay Heritage Museum.

-The Old Courthouse Museum explores the local history of the Batemans Bay area, including the early days of European settlement when timber cutting and milling became the first major industry of the area.
+The Batemans Bay Heritage Museum explores the local history of the Batemans Bay area, including the early days of European settlement when timber cutting and milling became the first major industry of the area.
 Take a tour of the buildings, where each room tells a different, but related story of the Bay’s developments in areas such as its aboriginal heritage, medicine, education, crime and punishment, industry, military history and domestic arrangements.

 When you’ve seen all of the exhibits inside and outside, refresh yourself with a walk around the Water Gardens and say hello to the ducks and water fowl.

-The Old Courthouse Museum is approximately three and a half hours from Sydney by road.
+The Batemans Bay Heritage Museum is approximately three and a half hours from Sydney by road.
+We recommend that you allow at least one hour for your visit.